stefanofa/awesome/README.md

 *   [testcontainers/testcontainers-node](https://github.com/testcontainers/testcontainers-node) - Testcontainers is a NodeJS library that supports tests, providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.

 *   [dubinc/oss-gallery](https://github.com/dubinc/oss-gallery) - A crowdsourced list of the best open-source projects on the internet.
-Built with the Dub.co API.
+Built with the Dub TypeScript SDK.

 *   [teambit/bit](https://github.com/teambit/bit) - A build system for development of composable software.